sjcabs/fly_connectome_data_tutorial/README.md

 This tutorial offers 1. specially curated data for multi-connectome analyses, 2. concise python and R code for simple bu effective analyses of connectome data 3. guides you through some general principles of exploratory connectomics analysis that should be useful.

 We hope it constitutes an effective guide.
-Please sure with you friends and colleagues, and launch a GitHub issue to help resolve problems.
+Please share, and launch a GitHub issue to help resolve problems.
 Please see our citation section for currect conduct.

 ---